apache/openwhisk/tools/vagrant/README.md

 #### Option 1: Create VM using ephemeral CouchDB
 **Important** We advise that you use this method for development of OpenWhisk.
-Please note that no data will persist between two creations of the container, data will persist after re-deploying or restaring VM.
+Please note that no data will persist between two creations of the container, data will persist after re-deploying or restarting VM.
 For more information on data store configurations see [tools/db/README.md](../db/README.md).
 ```
 # Configure with couchdb docker container running inside the VM